DataDog/kafka-kit/cmd/registry/README.md

 ```

 ## Set Custom Tags
 Add user-defined custom tags.
 Multiple tags can be set at once.
 These show in `Get` requests and can be used seamlessly alongside default tags in lookup filtering.
-Since the tag filtering make no distinction between default and custom tags, setting custom tags names that conflict with default tags are rejected and indicated as such through the API.
+Since the tag filtering make no distinction between inherent attribute and custom tags, setting custom tags names that conflict with default tags are rejected and indicated as such through the API.

 ```
 $ curl -XPUT "localhost:8080/v1/topics/tag/test0?tag=team:eng&tag=use:testing"